 - They received help in avoiding potential land minds, avoiding bad competitors, help in being a better buyer

 - They received education on new issues, outcomes, and relevant legislation

 In other words the most highly valued sales experience is an education experience that comes out of caring that the client/customer has the information needed not only to make a buying decision but to understand all the issues surrounding the use of the product/service.
+In order to understand what you explain, it becomes necessary that sales and marketing concepts like marketing attribution become lucid to you first.
 It comes out of the respect you have for the client that he can understand and make his own decision.
 It comes from the trust that’s built because she feels you have her best interest in mind.
 It comes from him trusting you as an expert because you really know your stuff.